colinligertwood/notebook/espresso.md

 ## Stir

-* Give your espresso a quick stir before drinking to incorporate any grounds or bitter compounds trapped in the crema.
+* Give the espresso a quick stir before drinking to incorporate any grounds or bitter compounds trapped in the crema.

 ## My own tips